eegli/tinyparse/readme.md

 import { createParser } from '@eegli/tinyparse';
 import assert from 'node:assert/strict';

 // Default values.
-They will be used as defaults/fallbak const defaultValues = {
+They will be used as defaults/fallback const defaultValues = {
   username: '',
+  birthday: '',
   hasGithubProfile: false,
 };

 const { help, parse } = createParser(
   defaultValues,
-  // Optional configuration
+  // More configuration
   {
     // Parse a file (for example, a config file).
 Only takes
     // effect when parsing an array of strings